sichumon/free-index-funds-books/README.md

 # free-index-funds-books
 Free books and videos (maybe long-form blogs) on index funds/index investing.
-Also check out your public library's Overdrive/Libby e-subscription for their archive. 🇺🇸
+Also check out your public library's Overdrive/Libby e-subscription for their archive too, as well as their physical stack. 🇺🇸

 ## Recommended